linkedin/dph-framework/developer-personas.md

 get you confusing overlaps—you might have some full-stack engineers who write both Java and JavaScript.
 It makes the data confusing and hard to analyze.

-What you would wnat to do instead in that situation is analyze the build speed based on what language is being compiled.
+What you would want to do instead in that situation is analyze the build speed based on what language is being compiled.
 Then you would have actionable data that the owners of the build tools could use to speed things up, as opposed to a confusing mash of mixed signals.